J is for Just not to be missed Castle Findlater when you staying here at Blervie House.

-J – this month J is for the Just not to be missed if staying here is a visit to the little known Castle Findlater.
-The name Findlater seems to be Gaelic for white cliff and the first record of a castle here goes back to 1246.
-Perched high upon on a northerly point of the Moray Coastal Trail this castle is set in a stunning position.
-How and why they choose to build in this location can only be marvelled at.
+From Cullen, venture a little further east into Aberdeenshire; don’t miss the little known but stunning Castle Findlater.
+The name Findlater seems to be Gaelic for the white cliff, and the first record of a castle here goes back to 1246.
+Perched high upon a northern point of the Moray Coastal Trail, this castle is in a stunning position.
+How and why they chose to build in this location can only be marvelled.
 Another consideration ought to be how cold was it in Winter!

-If you leave your car in the car park and walk to the Castle you will see a beehive structure of the Findlater Doocot or Dovecot.
-Built in 1500, restored in 1992 this is well worth the time to explore.
+As you leave your car in the car park and walk to the Castle, you will see a beehive structure of the Findlater Doocot or Dovecot.
+Built-in 1500, restored in 1992, this is well worth the time to explore.

-The Doocot contains 700 nest boxes for birds to nest and represents a symbol of status and power as only the local Laird was allowed a to own a Doocot.
-Pigeons and Doves at this time were an important food source and kept for their eggs, meat and dung.
-Once you have seen this Doocot you might notice two or three Doocots in the nearby areas.
+The Doocot contains 700 nest boxes for birds to nest and represents a symbol of status and power as only the local Laird was allowed to own a Doocot.
+Pigeons and Doves at this time were an important food source and were kept for their eggs, meat and dung.
+Once you have seen this Doocot, you might notice two or three Doocots in the nearby areas.

 No matter how you visit the Castle or how much time you spend there, it is a truly dramatic sight to behold and certainly not to be missed while you are in the area.